 The application was originally submitted on May 28, 2015.
 Following the formal application, the applicant worked with staff and the City's consultant to further refine the plans, development agreement terms, and community outreach, particularly commencing dialogue with current residents of the existing Hamptons.
-A final revised plan was submitted on January 29, 2016.
 The applicant proposes to begin the construction phase in mid-2017, with projected completion date of 2020.